GT Capital profit climbs 17% on strong units

 The conglomerate’s performance was anchored by Metropolitan Bank & Trust Co. and Toyota Motor Philippines, which posted record net incomes of P49.7 billion and P19.0 billion, respectively.

-Associate Metro Pacific Investments Corp.
-(MPIC) also delivered a record P27.1 billion in consolidated core net income.
+Associate Metro Pacific Investments Corp. also delivered a record P27.1 billion in consolidated core net income.

 Metrobank contributed strongly, with net income rising to P49.7 billion on loan expansion, resilient margins, and higher trading gains.